What Song Does Eminem Sample in “Berzerk”? Get the Answer Here

 That song is Billy Squire's "The Stroke" from his 1981 album, Don't Say No. To this day, the song is still a staple on classic rock radio stations across the country.

-Here’s “Berzerk” (Warning, this is the unedited album version, therefore NSFW), followed by Squire’s “The Stroke”.
+Here's the edited version of "Berzerk", followed by Squire's "The Stroke".